 For more information on House of Commons Committees, please read this

-The Standing Committee on Health reconvened on Tuesday March 31 via teleconference to oversee and monitor the federal government’s COVID-19 response plan.
-I would like to thank the representatives from the Public Health Agency of Canada (PHAC), the Department of Health, the Canadian Border Services Agency (CBSA) and Global Affairs Canada (GAC) for joining committee and answering our questions.
-I have outlined below a couple of key takeaways from the meeting.
+The Standing Committee on Health reconvened on Tuesday April 7 via teleconference to oversee and monitor the federal government’s COVID-19 response plan.
+I would like to thank the representatives from the Canadian Medical Association, the Canadian Association of Emergency Physicians, the Canadian Pharmacists Association and the Canadian Federation of Nurses Union for joining committee, expressing their concerns and answering our questions.

 Tony Van Bynen, MP